Privacy Notice

 We hold company-attached records on UK incorporated entities:

-- Names of company officers (directors, members) as recorded in the Companies House register.
+• Details of company officers (directors, members) as recorded in the Companies House register: name, role, appointment date, nationality, and stated occupation.

 We do not collect or hold special-category data.
 We do not profile or score individuals; any scoring we apply (for example, our internal “website match” confidence score) describes the quality of a company-to-website match, not the individual.